Get Involved in Conservation

 Help us make units that will be deployed in the Indian River Lagoon for shoreline and habitat restoration.
 These opportunities occur seasonally and are dependent on the current needs of our conservation partners.
 Our restoration unit workshops are almost always open to the public and are great for groups & teambuilding.
 No experience necessary – we’ll show you what to do!
 Make sure to wear clothes you don’t mind getting dirty, and bring sun protection & a reusable water bottle.
 All equipment will be provided.

-Measure, mix, pour, and mold cement-covered jute into biodegradable ecosystems!
-Volunteers will get a hands on experience with this shoreline and oyster bed restoration technique and help in our efforts to protect and restore the Indian River Lagoon.
+Measure, mix, pour, and mold with cement into biodegradable ecosystems!
+Units may include oyster volcanoes (cement-covered jute) and/or POSH (cement-covered shell) — check out our Restoration Page to learn more about the different types of units.
+Volunteers will get a hands on experience with shoreline and oyster bed restoration techniques and help in our efforts to protect and restore the Indian River Lagoon.
 This is open to participants 16+.
 Participants under 18 must be accompanied by a guardian.
-There are no opportunities at this time, but we will update this page when we schedule our next Volcano Workshops.
+Cement workshops currently are held most Tuesdays, Thursdays, and select Saturdays from 9am-12pm.
+Click HERE to register.

 BESE Mats